gullojoseleandro/gullojoseleandro/README.md

 ###

-<p align="left">Hello!
-I'm Leandro, a Junior Developer with a passion for technology and a strong desire for knowledge.
+<p align="left">A Junior Developer with a passion for technology and a strong desire for knowledge.
 I hold a degree as an IT technician and am currently pursuing a Technical Degree in Programming, as well as the third year of a Bachelor's Degree in Information Security.<br><br>As a Junior Full Stack Developer at a well-known multinational company, I have the opportunity to apply my skills in real-world projects.
 I love learning new things and am constantly seeking opportunities to expand my expertise and stay updated with the latest technologies.</p>

 ###